st-imdev/newblog25/hugo-site/content/posts/signals-not-scripture.md

 Move out at 18.
 Grind 16 hours.
 Cold plunge or you’ll fail.

 The internet didn’t invent bossiness; it industrialised it.
 Platforms optimise for interaction, and interaction loves confident answers to complicated lives.
 Advice becomes performance.
 Certainty becomes theatre.
 Nuance—well, nuance doesn’t click.
-Inspired by [this post](https://x.com/levelsio/status/1955007146728493451).

 {{< highlight >}}The incentive is structural.{{< /highlight >}} Aggregators capture demand, rank content by predicted engagement, and pay creators in attention.
 Attention rewards {{< highlight >}}clarity, novelty, conflict{{< /highlight >}}—the sharp edges of an argument, not the careful middle.
 If truth is a multi-variable equation, the feed asks for a slogan. {{< highlight >}}Interaction is the KPI; certainty is the hack.{{< /highlight >}}